L7R7/gitlab-ci-build-statuses/README.md

 * `GCB_GITLAB_BASE_URL`: The base URL for the Gitlab instance you want to fetch the data from, e.g. `https://www.gitlab.com/`
 * `GCB_GITLAB_GROUP_ID` (optional): Comma-separated list of group IDs for which the build statuses to get.
+* `GCB_EXTRA_PROJECTS` (optional): Set a lists of additional projects that should be included in the list.
+  Must be a comma-separated list of integers of project IDs.
+  Defaults to an empty list if the value is not set or can't be parsed.
 * `GCB_GITLAB_API_TOKEN`: The Access Token for the Gitlab API
 * `GCB_USER_AGENT` (optional): Sets the User-Agent that will be used for requests to the Gitlab API.
 Defaults to `gitlab-ci-build-statuses`.
 * `GCB_DATA_UPDATE_INTERVAL_SECS` (optional): Sets the interval in seconds that defines how often the cached data should be updated.